 3. List Out All the Key Features You Want

-Once all the stakeholders are on board, get everyone together and then brainstorm all the features and the requirements that you want in a mobile app CMS.
+Once all the stakeholders are on board, get everyone together and then brainstorm all the features and the requirements that you want in a mobile content management solution.
 Then, go through your list and identify any features that you and your stakeholders will deem as mandatory or preferential.
-If there any features which are not mandatory or preferred, then you can put them to one side and then review at a later date.
+If there are any features which are not mandatory or preferred, then you can put them to one side and then review at a later date.

 4. Explore Your Options

-While traditional CMS platforms, like WordPress, have adopted mobile, they often lack features that help to make the content look presentable on smaller devices.
+While traditional CMS platforms, also called web CMS, like WordPress, have adopted mobile, they often lack features that help to make the content look presentable on smaller devices.
 That said, there are a few traditional CMS options, like Sitefinity, which are mobile-friendly.

 A headless CMS is indeed the most preferred option when it comes for developing a mobile app, as they provide more room for flexibility regarding design and they are IoT-ready.
 We will go into headless CMS in more detail later on in this post.

 A hybrid CMS uses the headless, API-first architecture to provide Content-as-aService for your existing channels, including mobile apps while also offering non technical user friendly capabilities such as content previewing and robust integrations with third party software.